-This KB will guide you on how to create an MDM payload to allow applications Full Disk Access in order to avoid your end-users being prompted.
+This KB will guide you on how to create a PPPC MDM payload to allow applications Full Disk Access in order to avoid your end-users being prompted.

 Next, you will need to execute some commands in the terminal.

 Note: In order to run these commands, the application must be installed on the device you intend to run it on.

 For FDA, you'll need the identifier and the code requirement to fill out the required fields in the payload.

 For the code requirement run:

 To run the above commands, you will need to substitute the file path to the application.